JLErvin/squash/README.md

     <h1>squash</h1><br>
 </div>

+*NOTE* active development has moved to gitlab.
+Can be found [here](https://gitlab.com/JLErvin/squash)

 `squash` is a dead-simple bash script that allows users to create custom themes and quickly apply them to terminals, panels, browsers, and window managers. `squash` stores themes in pure bash-scripts, allowing it to be extensible and versitile.